intel/ai-reference-models/quickstart/object_detection/tensorflow/ssd-mobilenet/inference/cpu/README_DEV_CAT.md

   -e SOCKS_PROXY=${SOCKS_PROXY}"
 ```

-To run DIEN inference, set environment variables to specify the dataset directory, precision and mode to run, and an output directory.
+To run SSD-MobileNet inference, set environment variables to specify the dataset directory, precision and mode to run, and an output directory.
 ```bash
 # Set the required environment vars
 export DATASET_DIR=<path to the dataset>